holohup/trademan-1.0-alpha-public/README.md

 This is already 3rd iteration of the product and it's under heavy development - I'm learning through constant refactoring, it's a pretty painful, but working strategy.

 Despite the fact that this is an English-language portfolio, the product itself will not be translated to English, because you have to speak Russian in order to use Tinkoff Broker.

+_This is not a trading robot, but a helper to get better prices and execute safe (market neutral) strategies.
+It doesn't require a server on M1, fast-speed connection, etc._

 ## How it works - from a flight view perspective